 As the 2020 Decennial Census data is currently being released, Metro COG's UZA population is estimated to be 216,818 which designates the UZA as a Transportation Management Area (TMA).
 The solicitation and selection processes for MPOs within designated TMAs are different than the traditional process that Metro COG has gone through.
-With TMA designation, Metro COG will receive a direct allocation of Federal Highway Administration (FHWA) Surface Transportation Block Grant Program (STBGP) and Federal Transit Administration (FTA) Urban Formula Section 5307, Section 5310, and Section 5339 funds, therefore directly driving the solicitation of projects and administering those funds to local jurisdictions.
-With the designation of TMA, Metro COG will gain more responsibility and oversight of several program solicitation(s) however, Metro COG will still solicit projects for State administered funding programs from local jurisdictions for eligible funding programs outside of any direct allocation programs for TMAs.
+With TMA designation, Metro COG will receive a direct allocation of Federal Highway Administration (FHWA) Surface Transportation Block Grant Program (STBGP) and Federal Transit Administration (FTA) Urban Formula Section 5307, Section 5310, and Section 5339 funds, therefore directly driving the solicitation, prioritization, and selection of eligible projects submitted by local jurisdictions.
+With the designation of TMA, Metro COG will gain more responsibility in several federal program solicitation(s) however, Metro COG will still solicit projects for State administered funding programs from local jurisdictions for eligible funding programs outside of any direct allocation programs for TMAs.
 Prioritization of projects becomes much more important when TMA designation occurs and must follow consistent, documented processes.